-7.2.10.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD formally report information security incidents using the New Zealand e-GIF adoption of the IODEF standard.
+7.2.16.C.01.
+Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD formally report information security incidents using the NCSC adoption of the TAXII, STIX and CyBox protocols.

-7.2.11.
+7.2.17.
 Outsourcing and information security incidents

 In the case of outsourcing of information technology services and functions, the agency is still responsible for the reporting of all information security incidents.
 As such, the agency MUST ensure that the service provider informs them of all information security incidents to allow them to formally report these to the NCSC.